on this page

 Who a grandparent carer is

-You’re a grandparent carer if you provide care for your grandchildren.
+You’re a grandparent carer if you provide ongoing care for your grandchildren.
 Being a grandparent carer is more than helping parents with babysitting or school pick-ups.
 If you’re a grandparent carer, you may be able to get extra assistance.
 You can read more about what payments grandparent carers can get below.

 You may get Family Tax Benefit (FTB) Part A and FTB Part B if you care for a child at least 35% of the time.